kate-walters/coconut/README.md

 Requires a configuration file called coconut.yml, placed in the config folder.

-Run generator to create sample
+Run generator to create a sample:

 ```ruby
 rails g coconut:install
 ```
 ## Coconut.yml

-The coconut file consists in 2 main sections, the local which has all your local configurations and the server section which has all the needed configuration to connect and fetch config files from the servers.
+The coconut file consists of 2 main sections, the local which has all your local configurations and the server section which has all the needed configurations to connect and fetch config files from the servers.

 ```yaml
 local: